Tempsford: Churches

 The Church of St Peter dating from the 14th century is constructed of coursed ironstone, cobbles and clunch with large parts of clunch and ironstone banding.
 Considerable repairs were made in 1621, especially in the south-west part of the church and the tower.
 The whole building was restored in 1874.

-Tempsford Methodist Church was built in 1804 and is in the St. Neots and Huntingdon Circuit.
+Tempsford Methodist Church was built in 1804 and was in the St Neots and Huntingdon Circuit, however in 2023 the church closed down.
 A Sunday School building was added to the rear in 1878.

 Public transport

 Weekly buses to Biggleswade, St Neots and Cambridge are run by community, non-profit operator Ivel Sprinter.
 Services began in 1991 in response to requests from Tempsford residents.

-The nearest railway station is now Sandy, as Tempsford railway station closed in 1956.
+There is a plan to open a new railway station in Tempsford as part of the development of East West Rail, a new line between Oxford and Cambridge.
+The old Tempsford railway station closed in 1956, and as of 2023, the nearest railway station is at Sandy.